-With the recent success of 'Rome' on BBC2, no one will look at the private lives of the Roman Emperors again in the same light.
+Following the success of BBC2 hit Rome on BBC2, no one has looked at the private lives of the Roman Emperors again in the same light.

-Anthony Blond's scandalous expose of the life of the Caesars is a must-read for all interested in what really went on in ancient Rome.
+Anthony Blond's scandalous expose of the life of the Roman emperors is a must-read for anyone interested in what really went on in ancient Rome.

-Julius Caesar is usually presented as a glorious general when in fact he was an arrogant charmer and a swank; Augustus was so conscious of his height that he put lifts in his sandals.
+Julius Caesar is usually presented as a glorious general when, in fact, he was an arrogant charmer and a swank; Augustus was so self-conscious about his height that he put lifts in his sandals.

-But they were nothing compared to Caligula, Claudius and Nero.
-This book is fascinating reading, eye-opening in its revelations and effortlessly entertaining.
+But they were nothing compared with Caligula, Claudius and Nero.
+Blond's book is eye-opening in its revelations, and unfailingly entertaining.